waffle-iron/core0/specs/jsagent.md

     -   cmd:$name of command
     -   args:$dict with arguments for cmd
     -   data:return data
-    -   state: OK, ERROR, TIMEOUT
+    -   state: OK, ERROR, TIMEOUT, KILLED
-    -   time:time it took in msec
+    -   time: time it took in msec
-    -   starttime: when job started on agent
+    -   starttime: when job started on agent (msec)

 ### Cmds
--   execute_js_lua
+-   execute_js_lua (implemented)
     -   args
         -   maxtime: in seconds how long maximum script can run (0 is forever, means it’s a longrunning one)
         -   restart:True,False if it dies and restart is on then PM will restart